kodeGenius/Portfolio/README.md

 # Portfolio
-This is my personal portfolio built with ReactJS
+This is my personal portfolio built with ReactJ...S